 9/11 & Zadroga Claims

 The Zadroga Act allows for victims, responders, volunteers, and other members of the public who were harmed and injured as a result of the attacks to claim compensation for their injuries regardless of whether they were part of the prior incarnations of the Victims’ Compensation Fund or various class action lawsuits pertaining to the attacks.
-Our skilled attorneys can evaluate your claims and injuries to determine whether you are covered under the Zadroga Act, and then represent you before the Department of Justice in order to maximize your compensation

 How to Handle an Occupational Injury or Illness

-If you suffer an injury or illness at work or that’s caused by your working conditions, you might qualify for workers’ compensation benefits through your employer’s insurance coverage.
+If you suffer an injury or illness due to your working conditions, you might qualify for workers’ compensation benefits through your employer’s insurance coverage.
 New York laws require all businesses to provide employees with workers’ comp insurance.
-To begin the claims process, follow the steps below:

 Step 2: Complete the application your employer provides.
 They will notify their insurer to begin the process.
 If they don’t give you a form, you can visit the New York Workers’ Compensation Board website to complete it yourself.